Q: What is an addiction?

 Q: Why would someone choose Destination Hope?

-A: At Destination Hope, we live by three powerful philosophies concerning treatment:
+A: At Destination Hope, we live by two powerful philosophies concerning treatment:

 - Offering a smaller, more intimate facility allows for complete attention to each client.